ziraserrano/100Devs-Journal/journal_log.md

 • IF I finish the lecture, I am going to try and knock out the homework assignment for Class 05.<br>

 ---

+### Day 60/100: July 13th, 2022

+**< Yesterday's Progress >**

+• Another productive day yesterday!
+I'm now moving onto Class 06 today. <br>
+• I also got done the 3 layouts homework assignments and submitted all homework. <br>

+**< Thoughts >**

+• In Class 05, we did a specificity practice using classes and IDs - that was interesting.
+At the end of the practice, Leon had us give 2 pieces of content the highest specificity level possible.
+I thought I had it down, but didn't go as far as starting at the html element!
+It was cool to see it all work. <br>
+• After finishing Class 05, I was able to do all 3 layouts without using any classes or IDs and felt great having whizzed through them faster than I expected.
+The satisfaction I got when it all laid out perfectly was awesome too.<br>

+**< Today's Plan >**

+• Start Class 06 lecture and write notion active recall notes.<br>
+• IF I finish the lecture, I am going to try and knock out the homework assignment for Class 06.<br>

+Side Note: If I finish Class 06 lecture today (Wednesday), I will be behind schedule and my personal goal!!!
+It'll give me time to catch up on the article readings from the last few classes 2 days early!
+I'm super proud of myself right now.
+WE GO GET!

+---